Sassafras albidum: Safrole and oil

-Commercial "sassafras oil," which contains safrole, is generally a byproduct of camphor production in Asia or comes from related trees in Brazil.
-Safrole is a precursor for the manufacture of the drug MDMA, as well as the drug MDA (3-4 methylenedioxyamphetamine) and as such, its transport is monitored internationally.
-Safrole is a List I precursor chemical according to the U.S. Drug Enforcement Administration.
+Commercial "sassafras oil", which contains safrole, is generally a byproduct of camphor production in Asia or comes from related trees in Brazil.
+Safrole is a precursor chemical for the manufacture of the drugs MDMA and MDA (3-4 methylenedioxyamphetamine) and as such, its transport is monitored internationally.
+The U.S. Drug Enforcement Administration regards safrole as a Schedule I precursor.